🌲 Front Range Plant FinderPlant finder

 Symphoricarpos albus

 Common snowberry (Symphoricarpos albus) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 3–5 ft tall and 4–6 ft wide, needs low to medium water, and prefers part to shade.
+It matures to about 3–5 ft tall and 4–6 ft wide, needs low to medium water, and prefers full sun to partial shade to dappled sun to deep shade.
 Shade-tolerant native; big white berries through winter.
-Suckers — good for naturalized areas.
+Suckers, good for naturalized areas.

-Colorado nativelow to medium water3–5 ft tall and 4–6 ft wideXeric / water-wiseDeer-resistant
+Colorado nativeOn the CSU listlow to medium water3–5 ft tall and 4–6 ft wideXeric / water-wiseDeer-resistant

 Photos